MrFarhanKhan007/AndroidStudioDependencies/README.md

 # AndroidStudioDependencies
-All your Android dependencies at one place!
+All your Android dependencies at one place! [all versions are up-to-date]

 ## Viewmodel